19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Summons

-Ditto
+Bailable

-Imprisonment for one year, or fine*, or both
+Imprisonment for 2 years, or fine, or both

 Ditto